CourseGamedeveloper/Collect-Avoid-NewSpaceShip/README.md

 ### About:
 the space ship need to get score 100 to win the game,the space ship can take the red heart for healing
+### How to Play the Game:
+Arrows-> Move the spaceShip
+left click on mouse-> spaceship shoot laser

 ---
 ### How to run the code: